DandinPower/decentralized_inference_benchmark_utils/README.md

 # Decentralized Inference Benchmark and Utility Collection

-This repository contains a comprehensive suite of tools designed for benchmarking, configuring, and managing multi-node deployments of `prima.cpp` and `petals`.
-These utilities streamline the process of setting up and evaluating distributed large language model inference.
+This repository contains a suite of tools for benchmarking, configuring, and managing multi-node deployments of `prima.cpp` and `petals`, plus a few general-purpose networking and systems utilities that are useful when validating distributed inference setups.

 ## Tools Included